theonesp/p_zero-code/build_p_zero/postgres/monitor_events_phi/README.md

-Chartevents is updated daily running a stored procedure called `chartevents_update` using a cron.
+monitor_events_phi is updated daily running a stored procedure called `chartevents_update` using a cron.
 ```
 # Edit this file to introduce tasks to be run by cron.
 #